Mobbeyy/BuffBlock-TW/README.md

 **Usage**

-Use /bb in-game to access the context menu to enable/disable beneficial buff blocking.
+Use /sbb of /buffblock in-game to access the context menu to enable/disable beneficial buff blocking.

 **Buff Options**
 - Battle Shout